nasa/isaac/dense_map/geometry_mapper/readme.md

 offset.
 Such an option the option can be passed also to the camera refiner below and to the geometry mapper.

 Examine these images.
 Since they are used for bracketing, there will be pairs of very similar images.
-Yet, it is good that there should be no excessive overlap otherwise, so the images in the first pair better have about 3/4 or 4/5 overlap with images from other pairs.
+Yet, it is good that there should be no excessive overlap otherwise, so the images in the first pair better have about 4/5 overlap with images from other pairs.

-If necessary, add more intermediate images by re-running this tool with
+If necessary, add more intermediate images by re-running this tool
+with:

     --max_time_between_images <val>

 It is good to not allow too many images or excessive overlap, but, if removing excessive images, ensure that each sci cam image is still